Real-Time Neural Video Compression with Unified Intra and Inter Coding: Method

 With the unified intra-inter coding model in place, designing an effective training strategy to unlock its full performance becomes critical.
 While prior works \cite{li2024neural, Bian_2025_CVPR, jia2025towards} have released their testing code, their training methodologies remain non-trivial to replicate.
 Though \cite{li2025opendcvcs} explored training strategies for the DCVC series, its final performance still lags behind officially released models.

 The core challenge in training UI$^2$C is enabling the model to dynamically balance intra- and inter-coding based on the current reference error level.
 For the reference of initial frames, we consider three candidates: a pure blank signal (e.g., an all-zero image), the ground-truth (GT) of the previous frame, and a noise-corrupted version of this GT.
+For the noisy-reference features, we infer them from previously reserved frames and use the resulting features as training references.
 During training, we randomly sample one of these three as the initial frame’s reference.
-This strategy forces the model to implicitly learn to assess reference error levels—allowing it to adaptively enhance intra-coding for error correction when processing sequences longer than training data, without manual reference discarding.
+This strategy forces the model to learn to implicitly assess reference error levels, allowing it to adaptively enhance intra-coding for error correction when processing sequences longer than the training data, without requiring manual reference discarding.
 Eliminating the need for info-discarding refresh mechanisms also reduces peak bitrate, thereby mitigating the risk of network congestion.